angular/material-start/README.md

 3. Wire components to your application logic

-   > Use the seamless integration possible with Angular directives and controllers<br/>
+   > Use the seamless integration possible with Angular directives and controllers.<br/>
-   > This integration assumes that you have unit tested your app logic
+   > This integration assumes that you have unit tested your application logic.

 4. Add Responsive breakpoints